rub-a-dub-dub/my810/README.md

 Scripts
 --------
-This project is a collection of scripts (right now just one) that a user may execute after a fresh Debian (Wheezy; atleast that's what I tested on) install to get a working U810 system.
+This project is a signle script that a user executes after a Debian (Wheezy; atleast that's what I tested on) install to get a working U810 system.
 The table below lists the peripherals that appear to work (once the script executes):
 - WiFi
 - Ethernet
 - touchscreen